 A: From what I know, public schools are terrible.
 You will need to pay to send your children to private school.
 It can be sometimes hard to get a spot, especially if you move here from the Northern Hemisphere, where the school year is different.
 Here it starts in March.
 Most private schools require an admissions exam and children in public, subsidised and private schools wear uniforms.

 Subsidised schools are private schools where the family pays part of the tuition and the government gives a subsidy for the rest.
 I do not think expats would be able to put their children in such schools since it is a government benefit.
 The government is currently proposing widespread changes in the educational system.

 Q: Is there any other advice you would like to offer new expat arrivals?

 A: Learn the language.
 I cannot stress this enough.
 I have met people who have been here for years who do not have a good grasp of Chilean Spanish and it really hinders their daily life.
 Not speaking the language means you may be taken advantage of or miss out on opportunities because you do not understand something.
-What it boils down to is not many Chileans speak English or other languages and those that do often don’t speak it well.
+What it boils down to is that not many Chileans speak English or other languages, and those that do often don’t speak it well.
 Also, there aren’t enough non-Spanish speakers to make it worthwhile to offer bilingual customer service outside of the tourism industry.
 If you are going to live here, you need to be able to manage in Spanish.

 ~ Interviewed in November 2014